 Consultant vascular surgeon

-Having qualified in 1984 and completing his pre-registration training in the Republic of South Africa, Mark Tyrrell moved to the UK in 1986.
+Mark Tyrell qualified in 1984 and completed his pre-registration training in South Africa.
+He moved to the UK in 1986.

 Education and training

-Over the years Mark has published in the national and international press on most vascular surgical topics and maintains a significant postgraduate teaching commitment, particularly relating to open and endovascular aortic surgery.
+Mark has published in the national and international press on most vascular surgical topics.